Core Bursary - Frequently asked questions

 How do I apply for the Core Bursary?

-With the exception of PGCE and Graduate Entry Medicine students, you apply for the Core Bursray using the bursary application link of the student portal.
+With the exception of Graduate Entry Medicine students, you should apply for the Core Bursary using the bursary application link of the student portal/MyNottingham.
 For further information please see this link.

-PGCE and Graduate Entry Medicine Students wil not be able to apply via the portal, but should use the online form which will become available via this page on 24th September 2012
+Graduate Entry Medicine students will not be able to apply via the portal, but should use this online form and are only eligible to apply in Year 1 of the course.

-You will need to open a bank account to receive the Bursary payment.
+The Core Bursary is paid directly to your bank account.
+You will therefore need to open a bank account to receive the bursary payment.
 There are two banks on University Park Campus or you can open an account with a bank at home before you come to Nottingham.
-Don't forget to enter your correct bank details onto the Student Portal once you have registered at the University in September.
+Don't forget to enter your correct bank details onto the Student Portal/MyNottingham once you have registered at the University in September.
 Unfortunately the University is unable to make payments to a building society account with a roll number, unless it also has a unique eight digit account number.

 What if I haven't been financially assessed by Student Finance?